nazavode/nazavode.github.io/content/post/idiomatic-cpp.md

 +++

 A minimal collection of most wanted and widely accepted idioms and coding conventions for C++ development presented with examples and comments.
-The lecture targets performance oriented codes so emphasis is on performance-friendly techiques.
+The lecture targets performance oriented codes so emphasis is on performance-friendly techniques.

 Topics covered: